 Molly Fitzpatrick reviews One If By Land, Two If By Sea, a historic West Village spot praised for its incredibly romantic atmosphere and suitability for special occasions, though the food is described as good but forgettable.

-"The Duck Ragu Pappardelle is praised for its tender duck and silky noodles, while the Beef Wellington is noted for its well-executed pastry and flavor."
+"The Duck Ragu Pappardelle is praised for its tender duck and silky noodles with a subtle smokiness.
+The Beef Wellington is also well-executed with flavorful duxelles and crisp pastry, though the doneness of the beef may vary."

 Important Note